 How I Use AI as a PM With a Real Workspace

-The useful version of AI for product work is a real workspace that keeps notes, data, drafts, and assets in the same loop.
+The useful version of AI product work is a real workspace where notes, files, drafts, and outputs stay connected.

 San Francisco, CA